cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 transmission.
 Elements and scalars are serialized to byte arrays, and values of type Proof are serialized as the concatenation of two serialized scalars.
-Deserializing these values can fail, in which case the application MUST abort the protocol with a `DeserializeError` failure.
+Deserializing these values can fail, in which case the application MUST abort the protocol raising a `DeserializeError` failure.

 Applications MUST check that input Element values received over the wire are not the group identity element.
 This check is handled after deserializing